 13. Drying – How will you dry your tent on your return home?

-Camping tents should always be bone dry when in storage, and unfortunately you will at times be returning home with a wet tent that needs to be dried out.
-If you have limited space at home to actually erect your tent, for example if you live in an apartment, then the smaller single-room tents with separate annex panels will be easier to dry than the larger two and three-room tents.
-The flat panels can also be more easily dried on clotheslines and over balconies and furniture.
+Tents should always be bone dry when in storage, and unfortunately you will at times be returning home with one that needs to be dried out.
+If you have limited space at home to actually erect your tent, for example if you live in an apartment, then the smaller the better.
+Separate annex panels will also be easier to dry.

 Traditionally, tents have been supported by poles, made of either steel, fibreglass or aluminium.
-However, inflatable tents supported by inflated beams are now making their mark.
-They are simply pumped up in a very short amount of time using a pump generally provided with the tent.
+However, inflatable versions supported by inflated beams are now making their mark.
+They are simply pumped up in a very short amount of time using a pump generally provided.

-Cost wise, inflatable tents are on a par with a good quality touring tent.
-Without the added weight of poles, they are lighter than the equivalent pole tent – meaning for the same weight you can have a roomier tent.
-They are also reported to able to resist fairly strong winds, as long as all of the guy ropes are pegged out.
+Cost wise, inflatable tents are in the middle to higher price brackets.
+Without the added weight of poles, they are lighter in weight – meaning for the same weight you can have more room.
+They are also reported to be able to resist fairly strong winds, as long as all of the guy ropes are pegged out.

 And as for the inevitable question of how easily they could spring a leak, the suppliers say they are very durable, and on the rare occasion they develop a leak, they are easy to repair.

 15. How about One for the kids